theophile-gousselot/linear_code_extraction/README.md

 # Linear code extraction

-This git folder complete the article **Linear Code Extraction: Practice, Countermeasures, Proof-of-Concept on RISC-V**.
-It provides a simulation framework to simulate the execution of a code on core, and a FPGA-based proof of concept.
+This git folder completes the article **Linear Code Extraction: Practice, Countermeasures, Proof-of-Concept on RISC-V**.
+It provides a simulation framework to simulate the execution of a code on core, and an FPGA-based proof of concept.
 Both are independent.

 The chosen core is the CV32E40P, 4-stage in-order 32-bit RISC-V, representative of small ISA RISC-V cores and provided by [OpenHW Group](https://www.openhwgroup.org/).